 Positive impedance can produce an improvement in bass response, but the cost can be high - boomy, over-accentuated bass around resonance, usually accompanied by a loss of definition.
 There will be more freedom for the speaker cone to waffle about after the signal has gone ('overhang'), and it is rare that a speaker driven by a higher than normal impedance will perform well without additional damping material in the enclosure.

-There is no doubt that at output impedances in the order of 4 to 6 ohms your amp will sound more like a valve amp (but without the distortion), but it is up to you to decide if this is what you really want to do.
+There is no doubt that at output impedances in the order of 4 to 6 ohms your amp will sound more like a valve amp (but usually with less distortion), but it is up to you to decide if this is what you really want to do.
 The technique works well for guitar amps, as it allows the speaker to add its own colouration to the sound, which adds to the overall combination of distortion and other effects to produce pleasing results.
 For Hi-Fi the case is less clear, and experimentation is the only way you will ever find out for sure.